Corolla Beach Driving Tips & Rules

 - Littering - Please help keep our beaches clean by removing all trash from the beach when you leave.

 - Bonfires - Open-burning, including bonfires on the beach, is prohibited.
 This includes the dunes and the subdivisions/areas behind the dunes.
-Also, glass is not permitted on the beach.
+Also, glass is not permitted on any of the Currituck beaches.

 - Beach Camping - Overnight camping on the beach is prohibited.